We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Reverse mortgage

-Reverse mortgages are repaid once the owner (and their spouse, if they’re a co-borrower) moves out of the home for longer than a year.
-If the owner dies before moving out, their heirs will have to decide whether to sell the home to repay the loan or surrender the title to the lender.
+Reverse mortgages are repaid once the owner (and their spouse, if they’re co-borrowers) moves out of the home for over a year.
+If the owner dies before moving out, their heirs will have to decide whether to sell the home, repay the loan or surrender the title to the lender.

 Our article, Reverse Mortgage Pros and Cons, has important information every homeowner needs to know before applying for this kind of mortgage.